Teen Angels: Movie

-On May 30, 2013 was released in Argentina in theaters throughout the country, ranking ninth in number of spectators with 11,000, well behind the rest of the releases that week.
+On May 30, 2013, it premiered in theaters throughout Argentina, and managed to break attendance records in its first weekend of release.

 Image and products

 Teen Angels was the face of a large number of licensed products.
 Stationery, posters, postcards, furniture, clothing lines, perfumes, among other products launched during seasons 2 and 3.
 An official store, the Fans Store, is located in the Unicenter shopping center, Buenos Aires.
 2009 was released a free online video game called Audition TeenAngels.
 The game features songs from the show, dress of the characters and other contents of the strip.
 The MMORPG was created by Axeso 5 being released in 2009.
 Also at the end of the same year was released a limited version of the Lenovo G450 notebook, it had a design related to the fiction, besides owning in its disc content of the program.